Dauphin Island Restoration

 Dedicated to shoreline restoration of Alabama's Only Barrier Island

-Founded in 2009, Dauphin Island Restoration is a group committed to stabilizing, restoring and preserving Alabama’s only coastal barrier island, particularly the gulf-front shoreline which has faced serious erosion issues for decades.
+Founded in 2009, Dauphin Island Restoration is committed to stabilizing, restoring and preserving Alabama’s only coastal barrier island, particularly the gulf-front shoreline which has faced serious erosion issues for decades.

-Members/supporters of our group include West End property owners, East End property owners, and even people who do not own property on the island but love it and want to help.
+Members/supporters of our group (the DI Restoration Task Force) include West End property owners, East End property owners, and even people who do not own property on the island but love it and want to help.

 We cherish the island and feel it is a vital land mass serving many purposes for coastal Alabama – environmental, recreational, tourism, commercial and industrial.
 We seek to pursue both short and long term solutions to meet those goals.

 Raise awareness of, and rectify, the imbalance of shoreline restoration funding between Alabama and other Gulf Coast states, and between Dauphin Island and other coastal areas in Alabama.